mithril-security/bastionlab/docs/docs/reference-guides/benchmarks/benchmarks.md

 All of the benchmarks use the same processor: **AMD EPYC 7763v** (with SEV-SNP disabled, except for BastionLab within a TEE which has SEV-SNP enabled).

+>The memory benchmarks (memory usage) were tracked differently across Rust applications and Python applications.
+In Rust we used jemalloc to track memory usage and memory_profiler in Python.
+>
+>When comparing memory usage benchmarks, we recommend comparing (Python) Polars Python against Pandas and (Rust) BastionLab against Polars Rust.

 These benchmarks were performed on Azure virtual machines, the specifications of the machines (cores and memory) can be found in each benchmark table.

 _________________________________________________